-The GHG emissions projections were harmonised with historical 1990–2017 emissions.
-For most Annex I countries, the historical emissions data is based on the Greenhouse Gas Inventories submitted in 2019 to the UNFCCC (UNFCCC, 2019a).
-For many non-Annex I countries, the historical data was taken from the national reports (National Communications and Biennial Update Reports) (UNFCCC, 2019b, UNFCCC, 2019c) (when available), EDGAR database (Olivier and Peters, 2019) (GHG emissions excluding land-use) and FAOSTAT (2020) data (land-use emissions) (for details for the 25 major emitting countries, see Kuramochi et al., 2019).
+The GHG emissions projections were harmonised with historical 1990–2019 emissions.
+For most Annex I countries, the historical emissions data is based on the Greenhouse Gas Inventories submitted in 2019 to the UNFCCC (UNFCCC, 2021).
+For many non-Annex I countries, the historical data was taken from the national reports (National Communications and Biennial Update Reports) (UNFCCC, 2021a, UNFCCC, 2021b) (when available), EDGAR database (Olivier and Peters, 2020) (GHG emissions excluding land-use) and FAOSTAT (2022) data (land-use emissions) (for details for the 26 major emitting countries, see Nascimento et al., 2022).
 GHG emissions projections under current policies were harmonised to the latest historical emissions data.
-The harmonisation year was changed to 2017 for Annex I countries and the latest data year for non-Annex I countries.
+The harmonisation year was changed to 2019 for Annex I countries and the latest data year for non-Annex I countries.

-To calculate per capita and per GDP indicators, we used the population projections from the UN World Population Prospects 2019 (UN DESA, 2019) and GDP projections from the OECD long-term forecast (OECD, 2018), supplemented with the projections underlying the IMAGE SSP2 scenario.
-The historical data from 1990 to 2018 on GDP (in PPP) and population was based on the IEA dataset (World Energy Indicators).
+To calculate per capita and per GDP indicators, we used the population projections from the UN World Population Prospects 2022 (United Nations, 2022) and GDP projections from IMF’s World Economic Outlook (IMF, 2022), supplemented with the projections underlying the IMAGE SSP2 scenario.

-The emission projections based on the NDCs and current policies can be found in Den Elzen et al. (2016) and Kuramochi et al. (2019).
+The emission projections based on the NDCs and current policies can be found in Den Elzen et al. (20162022) and Nascimento et al. (20212022).
 If you plan to use these data in official publications, please